Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/previous_thesis_report.md

 # ECON 456: Senior Thesis Seminar

+Please write up a brief explanation and upload to your GitHub repository in a "Notes" folder.

 ## Previous Thesis Report

 Choose one of the past theses posted on the course website to (a) read carefully and (b) write a